shanetrimbur/whats-my-stuff/README.md

 ## Usage

-- Capture items using your webcam.
+- Capture items using a camera.
+Most likely a mobile device.
 - View and manage your tagged items.
 - List items in the marketplace and make trades.